Below are the essential City services that are still in operation.

 The City’s Sanitation Convenience Centers will remain open from 6:00 a.m. to 8:00 p.m. through Saturday, March 21 for residents to drop off materials.
 Starting March 24, these sites will be open Tuesday through Saturday from 8:00 a.m. to 8:00 p.m.

-The City’s non-emergency contact center remains open from 8:00 a.m. to 8:00 p.m Monday through Friday and will also be open extended hours of 8:00 a.m. to 8:00 p.m on Saturday March 21 and Sunday March 22.
+Philly311’s contact center remains open from 8:00 a.m. to 8:00 p.m Monday through Friday and will also be open extended hours of 8:00 a.m. to 8:00 p.m the following two weekends on Saturday, April 18 and 19 and April 25 and 26.
 Residents can place a service request by calling 3-1-1 or dialing (215) 686-8686 or through submitting service requests online.
 Language translation services are available.

 Free Library of Philadelphia digital resources